canvasxyz/canvas-docs/docs/packages/cli.md

-  canvas export <spec>    Export actions and sessions as JSON to stdout canvas import <spec>    Import actions and sessions from stdin canvas list             List all specs in the data directory
+  canvas export <spec>    Export actions and sessions as JSON to stdout canvas import <spec>    Import actions and sessions from stdin canvas list             List all specs in the data directory canvas install <spec>   Install an app in the canvas home directory canvas daemon           Start the canvas daemon canvas start <spec>     Start an app on the daemon canvas stop <spec>      Stop an app on the daemon

 Options:
   --version  Show version number                                       [boolean]